Red Mountain High School

 Classroom and Homework Assignments

-The resource English class is designed to mirror general education classes.
+The resource Jr. English class is designed to mirror general education classes.
 It is also required to follow the Common Core for general education.
 Students will be challenged to meet the higher expectations.
-Reading material will be similar to general ed.
-We will be reading Tears of a Tiger and To Kill a Mockingbird.
-Both of these books have sensitive issues such as suicide and racialism.
 Assignments are expected to be turned in on time and neatly printed/written.
+My class will be using the Chromebook notebook for some of their writing assignments and research, and will at no time be allowed for students to take home.
+These devices are owned by the district and are to be handled accordingly.
+Any misuse will result in loss of use.
 Classroom assignments and homework will be in accordance with the state Common Core Standards and the individualized goals of the student’s IEP.
 Assignments missed from an excused absence may be made up within 3 days.
 Students with unexcused absences will not be eligible to receive credit for assignments missed.

 The mastery of IEP goals is the objective of the Individualized Instruction.
 In order for a student to master his/her grades a standard set is stated in Section F of the student’s current IEP.